Enhanced Languages Project (MLT6061/6062)

 - Consider the effect that social factors and context have on a specific language mode

-- Reading list provided on MOLE.
+- Reading list provided on Blackboard.

 Summative assessment (compulsory for credited students):